public class ALPNProtocolNameList extends Extension implements java.lang.Cloneable

 String protocolName = ...; byte[] encodedProtocolName = ...; ALPNProtocolName protocolName = new ALPNProtocolName(protocolName, encodedProtocolName);If the encoded name is not specified it is UTF-8 encoding before sent to the peer.
 If the name is not specified the encoded name is UTF-8 decoded.

-On the client side you will use the ALPNProtocolName
+On the client side you will use the ALPNProtocolName class

 to build an ALPNProtocolNameList to be sent to the server.
 You can create